opentdf/docs/docs/components/authorization/entity_resolution/overview.md

       "entities": [
         {
           "id": "jwtentity-0",
-          "client_id": "client2"
+          "client_id": "client2",
+          "category": "CATEGORY_ENVIRONMENT"
         },
         {
           "id": "jwtentity-1",
-          "user_name": "bob"
+          "user_name": "bob",
+          "category": "CATEGORY_SUBJECT"
         }
       ]
     },
   ]
 }
 ```
 Each token resolved to a chain with multiple entities including a client and user.

 ## ResolveEntities
 This endpoint takes a list of entities and resolves them with the IDP to entity representations.
 As this service is implemented by the platform consumer, it is up to the implementer to build the entity representations.
 For example, in the Keycloak entity resolution service implementation we return the json client/user representations that the service retrieves from Keycloak.